 Improv Low Volume Quilting with Batiks

-My absolute favorite style of quilting is improv quilting.
-Improv low volume quilting with batiks creates an especially beautiful quilt.
+Improv quilting is my absolute favorite style of quilting.
+Improv low volume quilting with batiks like this one creates an especially beautiful quilt.
 The freedom to create a completely individual quilt my way is totally liberating.
 Bright, bold colors with lots of contrast fill each of my improv quilts.
 Sometimes I use blocks and sometimes not.
 There are no rules and no two quilt tops ever look alike.

 All About Color

 Starting an improv quilt is all about the color for me.
 With my stash pile and scrap bag strewn about, a vision comes together, and the fun begins.
-Initially I considered my style of quilting as stash quilting.
-What started as a challenge to use my 1,000+ fat quarters to make quilts without buying any new fabric kept me busy for a few years.
+Initially my style of quilting started as a challenge to use my 1,000+ fat quarters to make quilts without buying any new fabric.
+It has kept me busy for quite a few years.
+A quest I’m still working on.

 Stash quilting easily evolved into improv quilting before I even knew it.
 Fabric was sliced and diced, sewn and crosscut, then resewn into blocks.
 Using block sizes from 6” to 24”, these quilts always attracted attention.
 There is so much going on visually that they become quite captivating.
 What better compliment than for someone to simply enjoy looking at your quilt as much as you do.